Status: Active until summer 2020

 Laureen MacNeil, co-chair

-She is a professional engineer and holds a masters in health services administration from Dalhousie University and an executive certificate in Management and Leadership from the Massachusetts Institute of Technology – Sloan School of Management.
+Interests in the client experience and improved access for all Albertans drives her passion for innovation and systems transformation.
+Laureen is a professional engineer and holds a masters in health services administration from Dalhousie University, as well as an executive certificate in management and leadership from the Massachusetts Institute of Technology – Sloan School of Management.

 Pat Nixon, co-chair

 Patrick has lived experience of homelessness, incarceration and addiction.
 Previously, he was the executive director of Oxford House Foundation of Canada and in 1984 founded the Mustard Seed Ministry.
 He served as a member of the Evangelical Fellowship of Canada Council of Presidents, a board member of the Canadian Roundtable on Poverty and Homelessness and a mentor and trainer for poverty and street workers across Canada.
 Pat also cofounded StreetLevel, a national coalition offering training, networking and support for street and poverty workers across Canada.